sametbirol/BLG223E_ITU_2024_FALL/hw1_calico_tests/array_solution/README.md

      ```

 4. **Check Results:**
-   - After successful comparisons, a `test_results.txt` file will be created.
+   - After successful comparisons, a `short_results.txt` file will be created.
 Check this file for detailed test results and comparisons between your program's output and the expected output.

 ## Contact and Contributions